adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_auto,f_auto/v1617281150/v5/logger-actions.png)

 ### Update existing log line
-The logger also allows you to log messages by updating the existing log line.
-Using this method, you can draw textual and ascii progress bars.
+The logger also allows you to log messages by updating the existing logline.
+Using this method, you can draw textual and ASCII progress bars.

-Everytime you run the `logUpdate` method, it will update the existing log line with the new message.
+Every time you run the `logUpdate` method, it will update the existing logline with the new message.
 You can persist and move to the new line using the `logUpdatePersist` method.

 Following is a complete working example of displaying a progress bar.